example42/example42.github.io/_posts/2022-05-23-psick-version-one-coming-soon.md

 My stance here is this: I understand and agree with the risks of such an approach, I've pondered elements, and, from my perspective of Puppet modules developer and user, I prefer to have a single module that tackles, in a coherent and comprehensive way, several common configurations that we generally add to our base profiles, rather than selecting, adapting, and chasing the dependencies of several different other component modules.

-You have benefits both in terms of performance (generally with Psick we use the least amount of resources possible and, reducing the number of module dependencies, control-repo deployments are faster) and ease of use.
+You have benefits both in terms of performance, integration, speed of implementation and ease of use.

 Also, all the features of psick are optional and you can and should cherry pick them.